Featured Artists

 she/her

 Stephanie Ko is a disabled arts administrator, designer, consultant and national award-winning writer, as well as the general manager of Opera Mariposa.
-Having spent the last 15 years at the intersection of advocacy and the performing arts, she currently sits on Actsafe’s Performing Arts Standing Committee; serves on the Community Council for the Greater Vancouver Professional Theatre Alliance; and co-moderates I Lost My Gig Canada, supporting artists and freelance workers impacted by the pandemic.
-As a costume designer Stephanie’s award-winning garments have appeared on stages across North America, while as a graphic designer, photographer and photo editor her work has been published in outlets like the Vancouver Sun, Opera Canada and Opera America Magazine.
-She regularly consults and presents on topics related to accessibility in the arts, and brings her lived experience of post-viral illness to ongoing collaborations with Open Medicine Foundation and OMF Canada.
+Having spent the last 15 years at the intersection of advocacy and the performing arts, she currently sits on Actsafe’s Performing Arts Standing Committee; serves on the Community Council for the Greater Vancouver Professional Theatre Alliance; and co-moderates I Lost My Gig Canada, supporting artists and freelance workers impacted by the ongoing pandemic.
+As a costume designer Stephanie’s award-winning garments have appeared on stages across North America, while as a graphic designer, photographer and photo retoucher her work has been published in outlets like the Vancouver Sun, Opera Canada and Opera America Magazine.
+Stephanie regularly consults on accessibility in the arts, and brings her lived experience of post-viral chronic illness to collaborations with a range of non-profits and community initiatives.
 In 2022 she received a Lifetime Honorary Membership from the ME | FM Society of BC in recognition of outstanding service to the chronic illness community.

 Landon Krentz